Jenni Muir finds that Bread Street Kitchen’s Brunch & Kids Pizza Masterclass voucher is the gift that keeps on giving.

 I’m not telling you this to brag, but because it was very much not the case a couple of months ago.
 Gina used to refuse every green vegetable except cucumber.

-While her father and I relaxed with champagne and Sunday brunch in the restaurant, she was taken to the downstairs bar, which has a wood-fired pizza oven and a counter perfect for friendly cooking demos.
+Having relaxed with a glass of champagne and Sunday brunch in the restaurant, my husband and I took Gina to the downstairs bar (aka Street Pizza), which has a wood-fired pizza oven and a counter perfect for friendly cooking demos.

-There, Bread Street Kitchen’s head chef Paul Shearing, who has children of his own, gave her a cute checked apron, little chef’s hat and a ball of dough.
+There, Bread Street Kitchen’s chefs were awaiting their latest attendees with an apron, little chef’s hat and a ball of dough.

 So far so standard, you’re thinking, but here’s the pièce de résistance:

-‘Once I’d chosen them, Paul made me taste two other things – basil and spinach.
-He said if I didn’t, there’d be no ice-cream afterwards, so I did, and I liked the spinach.’
+‘Once I’d chosen them, the Chefs asked me to taste two other things – basil and spinach.
+They said if I didn’t, there’d be no ice-cream afterwards, so I did, and I liked the spinach.’

 My husband and I remember when City restaurants were purely for business and shut at weekends – it’s a very different story today.
 Lots of families are bringing their children to Bread Street Kitchen for brunch or a traditional Sunday roast; it’s great to head somewhere where you know the kids will not only be welcomed but entertained too.

-The pizza masterclasses take place on the second Sunday of each month (booking’s essential).
+The pizza masterclasses take place on selected Sundays (booking is essential).
 Other weeks you’ll find magicians or face painting, and usually there’s an opportunity for kids to visit the kitchen and survey the ice-cream freezer with its fifteen-plus varieties.

 There’s no need to restrict family visits to Bread Street Kitchen to Sundays.
 Kids eat free all day everyday, with every adult main course ordered – worth remembering if you’re visiting St Paul’s, the Museum of London or Barbican Centre during half-term and summer holidays.